Psoriasis

 • Topical therapy fails after 8-12 weeks

-• Special sites (face, genitals, hands, feet, and nails) are significantly affected
+• Special sites (face, genitals, hands, feet, and nails) are significantly affected and are not being adequately treated

 Monitoring an individual on biologics16-31